what is a postpartum doula?

 Greater understanding of newborn emotional and physical needs and behavior.

-Prepare for partner and/or birthing parent to return to work with less anxiety.
+Prepare for returning to work with less anxiety.

-A third party paying for a doula gives friends and relatives a way to give constructive help.
+A third party paying for doula services gives friends and relatives a way significantly help, even from afar.

 You deserve a doula!